Bird watching on the bay makes Morecambe Bay one of the finest sites for birdwatching in Britain.

 It is an outstanding combination of habitats from off-shore islands to salt marsh and sand dunes.

-The Arnside/Silverdale and Bowland areas are designated as ‘Areas of outstanding Natural Beauty’, all testifying to the richness and importance of the area for wildlife.
+The Arnside/Silverdale and Bowland areas are designated as ‘Areas of Outstanding Natural Beauty’, all testifying to the richness and importance of the area for wildlife.

-Tens of thousands of waders, wildfowl and gulls winter or breed, or pass through on their migrations from the Artic to Africa, making itof truly national and international importance.
+Tens of thousands of waders, wildfowl and gulls winter or breed, or pass through on their migrations from the Arctic to Africa.

 Consequently, making it of truly national and international importance.